 Although I created much of BX in my spare time and outside any project under company direction, I actually thought it might one day become either a part of JAWS itself or a Bartimaeus Group company product for commercial distribution.
 Neither happen, although one or two binary copies were actually sold.
 Because of this thought though, because I had such a complete lack of experience in the legal arena and did not know how to craft an appropriate license agreement,, and perhaps mostly because I knew the tool suffered from a profound lack of documentation, I said little of the tool's existance to people outside the company.
 I did, however, keep developing it regularly and kept my coworkers apprised of my progress, adding features as I found need for them and occasionally in response to coworkers' requests and suggestions.
 At some point I realized I was also leaving a trail of BX installations behind as I went from site to site scripting for various companies and agencies, because I never scripted without it and found it decidedly inconvenient to have to uninstall and reinstall it on each visit to a site (BX at that time had no installer).

 BX first went officially public on September 11, 2007.
 Shortly thereafter, and to my surprise, a link to it appeared on a prominant Freedom Scientific web page.
 The public release had no other noted significant impact however, possibly due to the aforementioned profound lack of documentation.

 I intend to keep using and developing BX just as I have been, in response to needs and suggestions I receive.
-In gratitude to the company that helped and encouraged me to develop BX, which has been known as Bartimaeus Group, then BART Group, and now SSB BART Group, I intend to continue shaping BX based on company and project needs.
+In gratitude to the company that helped and encouraged me to develop BX, which has been known as Bartimaeus Group, then BART Group, then SSB BART Group, and soon to be Level Access, I intend to continue shaping BX based on company and project needs.

 Michael Damian Curran, also known just as Mick, deserves appreciation